RWUBAKWANAYO/Clinic/README.md

 # Clinic Database

->This is a database created fr a clinic
+>This is a database created for a clinic

-## Screenshot
+## Schema Diagram
 ![](./clinic_diagram.png)

 ## Getting Started